omdevteam/om/docs_src/documentation_configuration_file.rst

   Example: '/data/data'

 * **detector_type** (str): the type of detector on which the peak finding algorithm will be applied.
-The detector types currently supported are: 'cspad'and 'pilatus'.
+The detector types currently supported are: 'cspad' and 'pilatus'.
   Example: cspad

 * **max_num_peaks (int):** the maximum number of peaks that will be retrieved from each